ohkami-rs/ohkami/README.md

 ### Use middlewares

-Ohkami's request handling system is called "**fang**s", and middlewares are implemented on this :
+Ohkami's request handling system is called "**fang**s".
+Middlewares are implemented on this :

 ```rust,no_run
 use ohkami::prelude::*;